 The video illustrates that for cereal crops:

-When it comes to nuclear power, there are many environmentalists who believe we need it in order to obtain 100% of our electricity from alternative energy.
+When it comes to nuclear power, many environmentalists believe we need it to obtain 100% of our electricity from alternative energy.
 However, many environmentalists are strongly against nuclear power.

 I think this Kurzgesagt video gives a good summary of this issue.

-In the beginning of the video it reports that 76% of global greenhouse gas emissions were from the energy sector in 2018.
+The beginning of the video reports that 76% of global greenhouse gas emissions were from the energy sector in 2018.

 The video illustrates that in terms of global primary energy consumption, 84% is from fossil fuels and 16% is from low emission sources: